HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

   }: { }
 ```

-The server will instead need to build this object similar to how the root driver does it [here](https://github.com/kubeflow/pipelines/blob/2c91fb797ed5e95bb51ae80c4daa2c6b9334b51b/frontend/server/handlers/artifacts.ts#L102).
+The server will instead need to build this object similar to how the root Driver does it [here](https://github.com/kubeflow/pipelines/blob/2c91fb797ed5e95bb51ae80c4daa2c6b9334b51b/frontend/server/handlers/artifacts.ts#L102).

 ### Metrics